ckuhl/ckuhl.com/README.md

 # [ckuhl.com](https://ckuhl.com/)

 Personal website of Chris Kuhl.
 Written in Django for flexibility in what I can create with it.
-Deployed using Ansible to make updating the site painless.
+Deployed using Ansible to make updating the site simpler.

 ## To - do

-### Apps
+### Site apps

 - [ ] Blog / Portfolio:
-	- [ ] On loading flatpages, rewrite URLs for images
+	- [ ] On loading flatpages, handle URLs for images
-	- [ ] Get RSS feed working
 - [ ] Analytics
 	- [ ] Create local analytics (for e.g. user-agents, etc.)
 - [ ] New app: Ideas